 - ENSC 520 Environmental Analysis (3 credits)

-- ENSC 508 Joint Intercampus Environmental Conference (2 credits)
+- ENSC 508 Intercampus Environmental Conference (1 credit, optional for online students)

 2. Numerical Skills (6-8 credits) expose students to research design, statistical analysis, modeling, survey design, or other quantitative and qualitative techniques.